LumenPrima/CycloGraphStudio/README.md

 1. Ensure that you have the correct versions of Python and Node.js installed.
 2. Make sure all dependencies are correctly installed for both backend and frontend.
 3. Check that you're in the correct directory when running commands.
+4. If you encounter a Babel-related error mentioning "@babel/plugin-proposal-private-property-in-object", make sure you've run the additional npm install command in the Frontend Setup section.

 For more detailed error messages, you can run the backend and frontend servers separately: